Blendify/blender-manual/trunk/blender_docs/manual/preferences/addons.rst

    #.
 Save the preferences and restart Blender for it to recognize the new add-on location.

    Now when you install add-ons you can select the *Target Path* when installing 3rd party scripts.
-   Blender will copy newly installed add-ons under the directory selected in your User Preferences.
+   Blender will copy newly installed add-ons under the directory selected in your Preferences.

 Add-on Information